PART ONE: Laying The Foundation

 - Extending the length of effects.

-I use lecithin in every batch of canna oil at a rate of 1 tablespoon of lecithin for every cup of carrier oil.
+I use lecithin in every batch of canna oil at a rate of 1 tablespoon of lecithin for every cup of carrier oil, added at the end of infusion, after the oil is strained, and before sitting overnight in the fridge.

-NOTE: Letting the finished oil rest before use allows the lecithin to more finely disperse the molecules.
+NOTE: Letting the finished oil rest overnight in the fridge before use allows the lecithin to more finely disperse the molecules.

 Step Four: A Little Wrapping Up